 Ashford University Student Loans: My Disturbing Experience

 I went to Ashford University for a Bachelor's degree in Health Care Administration, and a Master's degree in Psychology.
 The Psychology degree isn't even APA accredited, but it was extremely expensive.
-You can read more about my experience at Ashford here, but this article focuses on the Monster called Paying Back My Student Loans.
-The Monster is quite huge, as you can see in the following picture:
+You can read more about my experience at Ashford here, but this article focuses on the monster called Paying Back My Student Loans.
+The monster is quite huge, as you will see below.

 How Much Do You Owe in College Loans?